 For this reason, Professor Ferrari is right when he says that «the starting point for determining whether there is uniform law is the degree of intended similarity of the legal rules in question».

 Levels of unification of law

 Depending on the topic and purpose, there are two different levels of unification of law: the first one is the international uniform substantive law, which can be unlimited or limited.
 The second one is the uniform private international law.

 As to the uniform substantive law, it is important to distinguish two subtypes of unification, which also have a different level of impact regarding the unification process:

 On the one hand, the unlimited uniform substantive law is the set of legal rules that applies to both domestic and international situations.
 Therefore, the judge of the forum will apply the same substantive law in both cases, regardless of there is or not an internationality element in the dispute.
 This is the maximum level of unification, but it is very strange to find this kind of international agreements.
-Some examples are the ‘Convention providing a uniform law for bills of exchange and promissory notes of 7 June 1930’ and ‘the Convention providing a uniform law for checks of 19 March 1931’.
+Some examples are the ‘Convention providing a uniform law for bills of exchange and promissory notes of 7 June 1930’ and ‘the Convention providing a uniform law for cheques of 19 March 1931’.